Search blog:

 • Incomplete information – writing ‘to be confirmed’ or ‘info to follow’ is not acceptable to HMRC.
 All information required must be submitted.

-• Not reporting interest earned on savings – forgetting to report the interest you make from savings and investments.
+• Not reporting interest earned on savings

-• Forgetting to sign and date your return – relevant to paper tax returns only.
+• Forgetting to sign and date your return (relevant to paper tax returns only)

 What to do if you make a mistake with your tax return

 If you discover you have made a mistake with your tax return, you have 12 months from the submission deadline date to amend it.
+You can make changes and refile your tax return by following HMRC’s guide on tax return corrections.

-You can make amendments and refile your return by following HMRC’s guide on tax return corrections.
-Your tax bill will be updated based on what you submit, and you may need to pay more tax or receive a refund.
+Your tax bill will be updated based on the changes you submit.
+You may then need to pay more tax or receive a refund.

 About The Author